UPDATE 11/16/2020: At a City Council meeting on Monday, November 16, 2020, the City Council also unanimously rejected the rezoning applications.

 It turns out that EPC negotiated with Centerpoint, apparently with the City’s knowledge, to lease the property back in 2017.
 (Here are two letters from the City of Bellaire to Cenrterpoint reserving the rights to the property, one in 2013 and a second one in 2016).
 Somehow they connected with the developer of Southside Commons and the plan to build the current parking lot was devised.
-Documents show that the lot was built in February-March, 2020, in cooperation with the Evelyn’s Park Conservancy, with Centerpoint lease agreements with the Conservancy already in place in 2017 and Southside Commons in 2019.
+Documents show that the lot was built in February-March, 2020, in cooperation with the Evelyn’s Park Conservancy, with Centerpoint lease agreements with the Conservancy already in place in 2017 and MM Bellaire One LLC (Southside Commons) in 2019.

 What Is The Zoning For This Area?

 The parking lot is clearly located in a Bellaire residential district (R-5), and borders a private residence in the Bellaire Boulevard Estate Overlay District, zoned as a low-density residential area.